 Potential and admitted degree candidates and premedical program students should check their individual program requirements to learn more about how letter and nonletter and noncompletion grades will affect their academic standing, including the limited number of WD grades that can be earned before counting as zeros in the cumulative GPA.

-Admitted degree candidates and premedical program students can learn their GPAs by reviewing academic progress reports available through online services.
+Admitted degree candidates and premedical program students can learn their GPAs by reviewing academic progress reports available through MyDCE, AA/ALB Community.
 These reports are updated at the end of each semester.

-Potential candidates should be aware that minimum GPAs are required for admission to all programs and if their GPA is below the minimum, it may not be in their best interest to continue to register for courses in an attempt to raise their GPAs.
-Students can learn predegree GPAs by logging into online services and choosing Degree Program Admissions, Verify GPA eligibility.
-The service is unavailable for a short time each term while the Admissions Office awaits students' final grades, and then processes applications and admits students to degree programs.
+Potential degree candidates should be aware that a minimum GPA is required for admission to all programs.
+If your GPA is below the minimum, it may not be in your best interest to continue to register for courses in an attempt to raise your GPA.
+Students can calculate their predegree GPAs by using our GPA Estimator.
+To make an appointment with a Predegree & Admissions advisor to discuss your GPA estimate, refer to Predegree & Admissions Advising.